mahoney1/docs/commercialpaper-query-tutorial.md

 (Or if you prefer, you can issue your own identity, using the currently active CA server, using the Fabric-CA utilities or APIs and change this JS script as appropriate).

-3. Change line 38 approx beginning with `const userName =` to read as follows (you may prefer to copy the line, and comment he original using `//` ) - the userName points to bart, the employee of Hedgematic
+3. Change line 38 approx beginning with `const userName =` to read as follows (you may prefer to copy the existing line, and comment the original line, using `//` ) - so the userName points to bart, the employee of Hedgematic:

 `const userName = 'bart@hedgematic';`